Deaf On the Job

 Communication access was an ongoing negotiation for Deaf printers at the Post.
 They continued to advocate for the use of trained interpreters and over time began to participate in Union meetings and workplace activities on a more equal footing with their hearing counterparts.
-However a resistance to the use of interpreters, whether driven by costs or a skepticism of their utility, these episodes reveal the ways in which Deaf printers were not treated equally at work.
-Even still, the episode also reflects the solidarity of Deaf printers to one another.
-Deaf printers played a pivotal role in obtaining and exchanging information amongst one another.
+However, resistance to the use of interpreters, whether driven by costs or a skepticism of their utility, reveal the ways in which Deaf printers were not treated equally at work.
+At the same time the episode also reflects the solidarity of Deaf printers to one another.
+Deaf printers played a pivotal role in obtaining and exchanging information between coworkers.
 This campaign for interpreters reveals how Deaf printers advocated for themselves and each other at work.

 Though Deaf printers often recalled a shared sense of community with their Deaf and hearing coworkers, some identified instances of unequal treatment.
 The vast majority of supervisory positions were held by hearing men.
 While some adopted visual communication strategies with Deaf employees, barriers to meaningful communication contributed to misunderstandings and marginalization.